SLiMann/slimann.github.io/_posts/2020-11-26-vRO-Control-Center-Login.md

 ## Logging in to the vRealize Automation 8.x Embedded Orchestrator Control Center

 Beginning with the 8.x branch of vRealize Orchestrator and Automation, the virtual machine interface VAMI running on port 5480 has been depreciated.
-Along with the VAMI being depricated, the tab for controling the Orchestrator server and control center are no longer available.
+Along with the VAMI being deprecated, the tab for controlling the Orchestrator server and control center are no longer available.

 | ![vRA](/assets/images/vRO-Control-Center-Login-vRA-Console-Login.png) | ![vRO](/assets/images/vRO-Control-Center-Login-Console-Login.png)
 |:---:|:---:|